Joe Mantiply

-Joseph Newman Mantiply (/ˈmæntɪplaɪ/ MAN-ti-ply; born March 1, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Detroit Tigers, New York Yankees, and Arizona Diamondbacks.
+Joseph Newman Mantiply (/ˈmæntɪplaɪ/ MAN-ti-ply; born March 1, 1991) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, New York Yankees, and Arizona Diamondbacks.
 Mantiply was selected by the Tigers in the 27th round of the 2013 MLB draft.
 He was an All-Star in 2022.

 Career

 Amateur

 Mantiply attended Tunstall High School in Dry Fork, Virginia.
-The New York Mets selected him in the 48th round of the 2009 Major League Baseball draft.
+The New York Mets selected him in the 48th round of the 2009 Major League Baseball (MLB) draft.
 He did not sign with the Mets and attended Virginia Tech to play college baseball for the Virginia Tech Hokies.
-In 2010, he played summer baseball with the Bethesda Big Train of the Cal Ripken Collegiate Baseball League.
-In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-After his junior season, he was drafted by the Philadelphia Phillies in the 28th round of the 2012 MLB Draft.
+In 2010, he played collegiate summer baseball with the Bethesda Big Train of the Cal Ripken Collegiate Baseball League.
+In 2011, he played summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+After his junior season, he was drafted by the Philadelphia Phillies in the 28th round of the 2012 MLB draft.
 He again did not sign and returned to Virginia Tech for his senior season.

 Detroit Tigers

-After his senior season, Mantiply was drafted by the Detroit Tigers in the 27th round of the 2013 MLB Draft.
+After his senior season, Mantiply was drafted by the Detroit Tigers in the 27th round (816th overall) of the 2013 MLB draft.
 He made his professional debut that season with the Connecticut Tigers.
 After starting his career as a starting pitcher, Mantiply became a relief pitcher in 2014.
 He started the season with the West Michigan Whitecaps and was later promoted to the Double-A Erie SeaWolves.
 Mantiply was called up and made his major league debut on September 3, 2016.

 New York Yankees

 On November 8, 2016, Mantiply was claimed off waivers by the New York Yankees.
-He was released on November 28, and signed a new minor league contract with the team on November 30.
-Mantiply spent the 2017 season with the Triple–A Scranton/Wilkes-Barre RailRiders, making 35 appearances and registering a 6–5 record and 2.83 ERA with 62 strikeouts across 70 innings pitched.
-He elected free agency following the season on November 6, 2017.
+He was released on November 28 and signed a new minor league contract with the team on November 30.
+Mantiply spent the 2017 season with the Triple-A Scranton/Wilkes-Barre RailRiders, making 35 appearances and registering a 6–5 record and 2.83 ERA with 62 strikeouts across 70 innings pitched.
+He elected free agency following the season on November 6.

 Cincinnati Reds

 On November 13, 2017, Mantiply signed a minor league contract with the Cincinnati Reds.
 On March 9, 2018, Mantiply underwent Tommy John surgery, and was ruled out for entirety of the season.

-On October 11, 2018, Mantiply re–signed with the team on a minor league deal for the 2019 season.
+On October 11, 2018, Mantiply re-signed with the team on a minor league contract.
+He began the 2019 season with the Triple-A Louisville Bats, recording a 3.72 ERA with 26 strikeouts and one saves in 18 games; Mantiply also made one appearance for the Double-A Chattanooga Lookouts, tallying the win.